DarkWiiPlayer/BetterSelect/readme.md

+## Attributes

+* `placeholder` Placeholder displayed when nothing is selected
+* `search-placeholder` Placeholder passed to the search input in the drop-down

 ## Slots

-* `placeholder`: Only shown when nothing is selected
+* `placeholder`: Only shown when nothing is selected (replaces attribute placeholder if present)
 * `loading`: Hidden by default, shown instead of items while `populate()` runs

 ## Parts